Interactive History: Bringing the Past to Life for Children

 Ignoring interactivity also neglects the "Accessibility Gap."
 Traditional methods often exclude children with ADHD or dyslexia who thrive in multi-sensory environments.
 By failing to innovate, we aren't just making history boring; we are making it inaccessible to a significant portion of the student population.

-Tactical Strategies for Living History
+Living History Strategies

 Utilizing Augmented Reality for Architectural Reconstruction